 Transferable Non-Nursing Credit

 Transfer credits from regionally accredited institutions of higher learning are assigned for comparable courses (see website) provided they are less than seven (7) years old and passed with a final grade of 'C' or better.
-Similar courses from other institutions may be considered for transfer only when a course description is provided by the applicant and included at the time of application.
+Similar courses from other institutions may be considered for transfer only when a course description and syllabus is provided by the applicant and included at the time of application.